-The HRA has had a revaluation gain from rising property values of over £20 million relating to prior year impairments that were charged to the HRA.
-Under accounting rules this has been reversed as a credit to the HRA and set against the impairment of in year additions not adding value (£4.5 million) and fire damage to two properties (£0.1 million).
+The HRA has had a revaluation gain from rising property values of over £5 million 2014/15 (£20 million in 2013/14) relating to prior year impairments that were charged to the HRA.
+Under accounting rules this has been reversed as a credit to the HRA.